Fernán Pérez de Andrade: Social progress and new fights

-The war ended during 1371 and 1373 with several treaties in which Fernando Ruíz de Castro was exhorted to exile in Baiona.
-During this period, Fernán Pérez received several more grants of land, and became lord of the villages of Ferrol, Pontedeume and Vilalba, with rights over those villages that until then only were for the king himself.
-Fernán Pérez was the right hand man of King Henry in Galicia, to the point that he was appointed to make all the preparations for the wedding of Henry's son, Fadrique with Beatrice of Portugal.
+The war ended between 1371 and 1373 with several treaties in which Fernando Ruíz de Castro was exhorted to exile in Baiona.
+During this period, Fernán Pérez received several more grants of land, and became lord of the villages of Ferrol, Pontedeume, and Vilalba, with rights over those villages that until then only were for the king himself.
+Fernán Pérez was the right-hand man of King Henry in Galicia, to the point that he was appointed to make all the preparations for the wedding of Henry's son, Fadrique with Beatrice of Portugal.